Sunny9899/Sunny9899/README.md

 I'm a Full Stack Web Developer, passionate about learning new technologies and contributing for upliftment of community.
 I have worked extensively on Tech Stacks like HTML, NodeJS, ReactJS, MongoDB, ExpressJS and many more along with DSA.
 Photography and Travelling are what i do on weekends.

-My latest work includes Flipkart clone, which you can find [here](https://github.com/vasukomuravelli/Flipkart_Backend).
+My latest work includes Practo clone, which you can find [here](https://genuine-muffin-635988.netlify.app/).

 If you a Gmail person: suryanshpajiala@gmail.com